 80, rue Camille Desmoulins

-In India, we have 14 clubs -7 (!) in Murshidabad: The RFI Fan Club, Naved Raiyan, president; the United RFI Listeners Club, Debakamal Hazarika, president; the RFI Women’s Club, Priyanka Paul, president; the Golden DX Club with Siddhartha Sarkar as president; the RFI Natun Radio Listeners Club with Kanchan KR Chatterjee as president; the International DX Radio Listeners Club, with the RFI Students and Sports Club section, Mr Najimuddin, president; the Metali Listeners Club with the RFI Metali Students Club section, with Shivendu Paul serving as president for both clubs.
-In Delhi, Mahesh Jain is the president of the RFI Club Delhi and in Hariharpara, the RFI Mahila Shrota Sangha (RFI Women Listeners Fan Club) is headed up by Nafisa Najim.
-In Sainikpuri / Secunderabad, the RFI Young Stars Radio Club has Hari Madugula as president; in Maharashtra, the Marconi DX Association was created by Sandeep Jawale.
-Finally, there’s the RFI Listeners Club in Jamshedpur, SB Sharma, president; the Golden Eagles Club in Keralam, Muhammad Shamim S as president, and in Assam, the RFI Listeners Club of Jorhat, Prithiwiraj Purkaystha, president.
+In India, we have 17 clubs - six (!) in Murshidabad: the RFI Women’s Club, Priyanka Paul, president; the Golden RFI DX Club, Siddhartha Sarkar, president; the RFI Natun Radio Listeners Club, Kanchan KR Chatterjee, president; the International RFI DX Radio Listeners Club, with the RFI Students and Sports Club section, Najim Uddin, president; the RFI Metali Listeners Club with the RFI Metali Students Club section, Shivendu Paul, president, and the RFI Fan Club, Navid Raiyan, president.
+In Medinipur, there is the RFI Chaitak Listeners Club with Siddhartha Bhattacharjee as coordinator; in Delhi, Mahesh Jain is the president of the RFI Club Delhi, and in Hariharpara the RFI Mahila Shrota Sangha (RFI Women Listeners Fan Club) is headed up by Nafisa Najim.
+In Sainikpuri / Secunderabad, the RFI Young Stars Radio Club has Hari Madugula as president; in Maharashtra, the RFI Marconi DX Association was created by Sandeep Jawale, and in Tamil Nadu, the RFI Agnichiragu Phoenix Club has Adita Prithika as president.
+In Assam, there’s the RFI Listeners Club of Jorhat, Prithiwiraj Purkaystha, president, and the United RFI Listeners Club, Debakamal Hazarika, president.
+Finally, there’s the RFI Listeners Club in Jamshedpur, SB Sharma, president; the Golden Eagles RFI Club in Keralam, Muhammad Shamim S as president, and the Pariwer Bandhu RFI SW Club in Chhattisgarh, Anand Mohan Bain, president.

-Which leads me to another item of interest: the "general" RFI Listeners Club.
+This leads me to another item of interest: the "general" RFI Listeners Club.
 Everyone can belong to the RFI Listeners Club, but you will only be issued a membership number, not an identity card.
-Only members of an official RFI Club will have identity cards.
+Only members of an official RFI Club are issued identity cards.
 As an RFI Listeners Club member, you will still win a premium prize if you win a Sound Kitchen quiz.
 So no reason not to join – although having an official RFI Club is really far cooler.